Differentially Private Quantiles with Smaller Error: Proposed Algorithm:

 \subsection{Technical Overview}

-At a high level, our private quantiles algorithm $\algsq$ applies a private single-quantile algorithm $\sq$ to \textit{slices} of the input dataset that contain one quantile each.
-These slices cannot be arbitrary; to ensure the accuracy of the overall scheme, they must satisfy the following two key properties: \begin{itemize}[leftmargin=2em] \item Each slice must be sufficiently large because the accuracy of $\sq$ is typically meaningful only when there is enough input data. \item The slices must correspond to contiguous subsequences of the sorted input data; that is, each slice must consist of the elements $x_{(i)}, \ldots, x_{(j)}$ for two indices $i < j$.
-Otherwise, the error of a quantile estimate in the slice may not translate to error on the entire dataset. \end{itemize}
+At a high level, our private quantiles algorithm $\algsq$ applies a private single-quantile algorithm $\sq$ to \textit{slices} of the input dataset, which are contiguous subsequences of the sorted dataset.
+To ensure the accuracy of the overall scheme, they must meet the two conditions: \begin{itemize}[leftmargin=2em] \item Each slice must be sufficiently large because the accuracy of $\sq$ is typically meaningful only when there is enough input data. \item The slices must be centered around the desired rank $r_i$, i.e. consist of data with rank approximately $r_i$. \end{itemize}

-However, as noted in prior work~\cite{10.1145/3564246.3585148, 10.1109/FOCS.2015.45}, computing slices privately is non-trivial, since slices are not \textit{stable} when a data point is substituted.
-To formalize this, assume that our target quantiles are given by $q_1, \ldots, q_m$, corresponding to ranks $r_1< r_2 \cdots < r_m$ with $r_i=\lfloor q_i\cdot n\rfloor$.
-Following the criteria outlined above, one might attempt to use slices $S_1, \ldots, S_m$, where each slice is defined as $S_i = x_{(r_i-h)}, \ldots, x_{(r_i+h)}$ for some sufficiently large integer $h$.
-For now, assume the slices do not overlap — we address this issue later.
-Now consider an adjacent dataset $X'$, where a new point with rank $s$, $x_{(s)}'$, is added.
+Following the criteria outlined above, one might attempt to use slices $S_1, \ldots, S_m$, where each slice is defined as $S_i = x_{(r_i-h)}, \ldots, x_{(r_i+h)}$ for some sufficiently large integer $h$ \footnote{For now, assume the slices do not overlap — we address this issue later.}, and estimate quantile $q_i$ by applying $\sq$ to $S_i$.
+However, as noted in prior work~\cite{10.1145/3564246.3585148, 10.1109/FOCS.2015.45}, this does \emph{not} have a satisfying privacy parameter.
+Consider an adjacent dataset $X'$, where a new point with rank $s$, $x_{(s)}'$, is added.
 This produces a change in each slice $S_{t}', \ldots, S_{m}'$, where $t$ is the smallest index such that $s \leq r_t-h$.
 The naive approach would be to use composition to analyze the quantile release, causing the error to increase by a factor of $\mathsf{poly}(m)$.

 Instead, we make a more fine-grained analysis based on the following observation: for $i > t$ the slice pairs $\{S_i, S_i'\}$ are shifted by exactly $1$, i.e., $S_i = x_{(r_i-h+1)}', \ldots, x_{(r_i+h+1)}'$.
 Our goal is to hide this by randomly perturbing the ranks to noisy values $\tilde{r}_i$ such that it is nearly as likely to observe $\tilde{r}_i = v_i + e_i$, for any possible integers $v_1, \ldots, v_m$, and any "shifting" values $ e_1, \ldots, e_m $ satisfying